• Skip to primary navigation

 • Using a stand or hand mixer, cream butter and sugars.
 Be careful not to over mix.
 Add egg and vanilla.
 Mix just until incorporated.

 • Add the flour mixture a little at a time.
 Mix just until incorporated.
 Dough will form.
-Add coconut, then pecans.
+Fold in coconut, then pecans.
 Again, being careful not to over mix.

 Did you make my Perfect Coconut Cookies with Pecans?Show me how it went!
 Share on Instagram, tag @southerndiscourse, and use the hashtag #SouthernDiscourse!